dhanrajk046/MERN-Stack-E-commerce-Project/README.md

 GROK_API_KEY=your_grok_api_key

-⚠️ Never commit .env files or real API credentials to GitHub.
+⚠️ Do not commit .env files or API credentials to GitHub.

 🗄️ MongoDB Setup

 Make sure MongoDB is running locally.

-The default local database configuration is:
+Default local database:

 mongodb://127.0.0.1:27017/shopnest

-You can also use a MongoDB Atlas connection string.
+You can also use MongoDB Atlas.

 Example: